soonick/soonick.github.io/_posts/2019-04-17-cpp-atomic-types.md

 Because there is no guarantee that operations on primitive types are atomic, C++ provides atomic types.
 Atomic types are a wrapper on a type that allows only certain operations that are guaranteed to be atomic.

-The most common operations one atomic types are:
+The most common operations on atomic types are:

 - `store(T desired)` - Set the value to `desired`
 - `load()` - Get the value